MercyOne

-MercyOne (formerly Mercy Health Network) is a system of hospitals, clinics, and health care facilities in the U.S. states of Iowa, Nebraska and surrounding communities.
-It is run under a joint operating agreement between Catholic Health Initiatives and Trinity Health.
-Bob Ritz is the current CEO, assuming the role on July 1, 2017.
+MercyOne (formerly Mercy Health Network) is an American non-profit system of Catholic hospitals, clinics, and health care facilities in the U.S. states of Iowa, Nebraska and surrounding communities.
+It is owned and operated by Trinity Health, since 2022.
+Previously, it was run under a joint operating agreement between Trinity Health and Catholic Health Initiatives (now CommonSpirit Health).

+History

 In 2016, the health system announced plans for a $500 million renovation at MercyOne Des Moines Medical Center in downtown Des Moines.
 The project is expected to take five to eight years and include a new 11-story hospital tower as well as power plant.

-An Iowa Hospital Association study said that MercyOne North Iowa Medical Center, one of the system's hospitals in Mason City, accounts for 2,500 jobs and adds $226.7 million to the local economy.
+Bob Ritz was appointed company president and CEO, effective July 1, 2017.

+In 2019, the company changed its name from Mercy Health Network to MercyOne, and rebranded its 450 locations.

+In 2020, an employee improperly accessed patient information; the data breach resulted in a class-action lawsuit settled by the company in 2024 for $1.8 million.

+Trinity Health acquired CommonSpirit Health's 50% stake in MercyOne in September 2022.

+MercyOne merged with Genesis Health System in March 2023.

+In 2024, the MercyOne health network comprises over 40 hospitals and more than 230 health care facilities.